Cannes Palme d'Or goes to Bong Joon-Ho's 'Parasite' | DW | 25.05.2019

 Filmmaker Bong Joon-ho on Saturday became the first South Korean to win Cannes Film Festival's prestigious top prize, the Palme d'Or, with his film "Parasite."

-The tragicomic film explores the growing gap between right and poor by telling the story of two families at opposite ends of the economic spectrum in South Korea.
+The tragicomic film explores the growing gap between rich and poor by telling the story of two families at opposite ends of the economic spectrum in South Korea.

 "The film is laugh-out-loud funny, an astute blend of humanity and absurdity, thrilling until its final depraved moments, a pristinely shot modern architectural feast for the eyes, a razor-sharp socioeconomic critique, and a cryptic operatic drama," wrote film-making news site Film School Rejects in a review.